Buyers Guides

 Considering their low price, these D'Addario strings offer exceptional performance.
 They offer great presence, fantastic brightness, and superb sustain.

-D’Addario unfortunately don’t make their incredible XS series strings for electric 12 strings, but not to worry – their EXL series are a strong alternative, and best of all, they are incredibly affordable.
+D’Addario unfortunately don’t make their incredible XS series strings for electric 12-strings, but worry not – their EXL series are a strong alternative and best of all, they’re incredibly affordable.

-These are uncoated, nickel plated steel strings.
-They’re about as basic as strings come, but they’re well made, and consistency between packets is always good, and if you’re planning to try and find “your strings”, then knowing that every pack will feel the same means a lot.
+These are uncoated, nickel-plated steel strings.
+They’re about as basic as strings come, but they’re well made and consistency between packets is always good.
+If you’re trying to find “your strings,” knowing that every pack will feel the same is important.

-This set was a medium light, ranging from .010 to .046.
-This gave them a lot more presence that we’d usually expect from a budget string, leaving us pleasantly surprised.
-The extra string weight helped the resonance and sustain a lot, but the big downside of this gauge, however, was the comfort factor.
+This set was a medium-light, ranging from .010 to .046.
+This gave them a lot more presence than we’d usually expect from a budget string, leaving us pleasantly surprised.
+The extra string weight helped the resonance and sustain a lot.
+The big downside of this gauge, however, was the comfort factor.

 We found that the EXLs were incredibly bright, but this mellowed pretty quickly.
 They didn’t become dull, but the drop in brilliance was noticeable.

 Tuning stability was good.
-The stretch and settle did take a little longer than the other strings on trial, but it didn’t become an issue, and within an hour or two, they held pitch well.
+The stretch and settle did take a little longer than the other strings on trial, but it didn’t become an issue.
+Within an hour or two, they held pitch well.

-Verdict: Any electric 12 string player looking for consistency and good tone, while trying to stick to a lower budget will know the struggle of finding a string set that meets the price criteria, but sounds terrible.
-With these D’Addario EXL 150 strings, you really can have strings that sound great, and come in under budget.
+Verdict: Electric 12-string players looking for consistency and good tone while trying to stick to a lower budget have likely experienced finding a set of strings you can afford, only to discover they sound terrible.
+With these D’Addario EXL 150 strings, you really can have strings that sound great and come in under budget.

 Editor's Choice Electric